Planning and operations guide

 This guide is for information technology (IT) professionals, IT architects, information security analysts, and cloud administrators planning to use Defender for Cloud.

-This guide covers tasks that you can follow to optimize your use of Defender for Cloud based on your organization's security requirements and cloud management model.
-To take full advantage of Defender for Cloud, it is important to understand how different individuals or teams in your organization use the service to meet secure development and operations, monitoring, governance, and incident response needs.
+This guide provides the background for how Defender for Cloud fits into your organization's security requirements and cloud management model.
+It's important to understand how different individuals or teams in your organization use the service to meet secure development and operations, monitoring, governance, and incident response needs.
 The key areas to consider when planning to use Defender for Cloud are:

 - Security Roles and Access Controls